 For consumer-facing packaging, switching to compostable and biodegradable options is a viable way to reduce a company’s environmental impact.

-The company E6PR creates compostable six-pack beverage rings designed to replace the common plastic variety which can be incredibly harmful to wildlife.
+creates compostable six-pack beverage rings designed to replace the common plastic variety which can be incredibly harmful to wildlife.
 These are being trialed by a range of beverage companies worldwide including Corona, Guinness, and Drink Simple.